econnet/econ/do.rst

 E.g. developers decide about their parts in the product.
 If others are concerned, they are consulted and informed about the decision.

-There can be separate econs in the lattice that care about performance monitoring.
-Decisions from the gathered information need to be made by those concerned, which can be the whole econ lattice.

 If more are concerned, decisions are democratic, either

 - by direct vote or
 - through elected or otherwise agreed delegation

+A decision needs a propose.
+The proposal is worked out by one person.

 There is **no boss**, neither in an econ, nor in an econ lattice.

 Someone initiating or coordinating does not decide, but mediates an agreement.
 The less coordination needed, the better.

+There can be separate econs in the lattice that care about performance monitoring.
+Decisions from the gathered information are made by those concerned, which can be the whole econ lattice.

-.. _`dogovernment`:
+.. _`dolegal`:

-:government:

-..
-How to make econ members profit from the ownership protection of society's laws?
+:legal:

+The econ rules are not specific to a government.
+They need to be compatible (legal) with all involved governments.
+The fact that econ lattice consists of econs, allows each econ to be in a different government.

-The only interest of the government is taxes.
+The major interest of a government is taxes.

-- Selling adds the `VAT`_ to the final product as required by the government
+- Selling the product adds the `VAT`_ to the final product if required by the government
-- Tax of econ is according location of econ.
+- Taxing of the econ is according location of the econ.
-  So profit taxation spreads over more governments with one as a special case.
+  So profit taxation of a product econ lattice spreads over more governments with one as a special case.

-If there are disputes, a specific jurisdiction needs to be used.
+The government of the bottom econ provides the jurisdiction for potential disputes.
 That is not an interest of the government, but rather of the econ, creditors or product customers.

-The jurisdiction is per product, which is represented by the bottom econ.
-The government of the bottom econ provides the jurisdiction.
+The bottom econ should be

-The bottom econ should be a `legal entity`_ (LE).
+- a `legal entity`_ (LE)
-The `LE`_ is

-- per product
-- does not have employees
+- not a natural person

-The `LE`_ does not own
+The `LE`_ **does not have employees**.

-- the product nor
+Founding the `LE`_ produces

-- the bank account
+- ownership of the `LE`_ according usual legislation
-- nor anything else related to the product

-Founding an `LE`_ does not produce ownership.
+- does not produce product ownership

-Only subsequent working on the product produces ownership, independent of whether
+Only subsequent product-relevant work produces product ownership.

-- founders or
+The **econ contract** obliges the `LE`_ to care to

+- *attribute* to econs the *contribution* to the product version (tributes)
-- non-founders
+- *distribute* profit proportionally

-Profit from product sale belongs to the owners.

-It can be kept in the `LE`_
+Profit can be kept in the `LE`_

-- as `stock`_ (can be created only via work)
 - as a loan granted to the `LE`_ (bond)
-- for `limited liability`_
+- as `liable capital`_ for `limited liability`_

-.. note:: Here, stock is the result of work and not an instrument for financing.

-An initial `LE`_, having no owners yet, just founders, cannot be a `limited liability`_ `LE`_, unless the founders forward `liable capital`_.
+An initial `LE`_ cannot be a `limited liability`_ `LE`_,
+unless the founders forward `liable capital`_, e.g. as perpetual `bonds`_.
-Here `liable capital`_ is used, because it does not define ownership.
+Here `liable capital`_ is used to emphasize its purpose as risk capital without defining ownership.
 It is better to make the `LE`_ to a `limited liability`_ `LE`_ only before selling the product, because then

-- the owners are known through work done
+- the product owners are known through work done
-- the `liable capital`_ can be shared between all owners according ownership
+- the `liable capital`_ can be shared between all contributors
 - `liable capital`_ overlaps with outside economy's definition of `equity`_, but we keep the distinction by continuing to use `liable capital`_.
 - there is no need for `limited liability`_ before actually interacting with the outside economy

-The `LE`_

-- records the ownership and
-- distributes the product profit
-- takes the responsibility for the product according `limited liability`_
+The `LE`_ takes the responsibility for the product according `limited liability`_.

 The econs working on product parts have their own responsibility to interact with their government, whether the same or different.